tibeal/devCaseStudy/README.md

 ### Assumptions
 - security checks are not a requirement for this POC
+- had to setup sharing access to guest user
 - configuring community and sites for public access is common knowledge
 - the webhook is a public facing endpoint (thru salesforce sites) that accepts POST messages and handle according to the requirements